Anahita: Nomenclature

-Only Arədvī (a word otherwise unknown, perhaps with an original meaning "moist") is specific to the divinity.
-The words sūra and anāhīta are generic Avestan language adjectives, and respectively mean "mighty" and "pure".
+Only Arədvī (a word otherwise unknown, perhaps with an original meaning "moist") is specific to the divinity known in Avestan as Arədvī Sūrā Anāhita.
+The words sūra and anāhīta are generic Avestan adjectives, and respectively mean "mighty" and "pure".
 Both adjectives also appear as epithets of other divinities or divine concepts such as Haoma and the Fravashis.
 Both adjectives are also attested in Vedic Sanskrit.